webspam/hdtSMP64/README.md

 + Added CUDA support for several parts of collision detection (still a work in progress).
 This includes everything that had OpenCL support in earlier releases, as well as the final collision check.
-CPU collision is still fully supported, and should be used as a fallback if a CUDA-capable GPU is not available.
+CPU collision is still fully supported, and is used as a fallback if a CUDA-capable GPU is not available.
 + Added distance check in ActorManager to disable NPCs more than a certain distance from the player.
 This resolves the massive FPS drop in certain cell transitions (such as Blue Palace -> Solitude).
 Default maximum distance is 10000, which resolves that issue, but I recommend something around 2000 for better general performance in cities.
++ New method for dynamically updating timesteps.
+This is technically less stable in terms of physics accuracy, but avoids a problem where one very slow frame (for example, where NPCs are added to the scene) causes a feedback loop that drops the framerate.
+If you saw framerates drop to 12-13 in the Blue Palace or at the Fire Festival, this should help.
 + Added can-collide-with-bone to mesh definitions, as a natural counterpart to no-collide-with-bone.
 + Added new "external" sharing option, for objects that should collide with other NPCs, but not this one.
   Good for defining the whole body as a collision mesh for interactions between characters.